 - Night sweats

-The advanced growth of stage 4 mesothelioma limits your curative treatment options.
+The advanced growth of stage 4 mesothelioma may limit your curative treatment options.
 Your doctor will use palliative treatments to relieve pain and discomfort caused by symptoms of mesothelioma.
-Depending on your state of health, he or she will most likely treat you with radiation therapy, chemotherapy, or a palliative surgery.
+Depending on your state of health, he or she will most likely treat you with radiation therapy, chemotherapy, or palliative surgery.

 If you have chemotherapy, your doctor will administer chemotherapy in pill form or intravenously, via IV drip.
 Both types of chemotherapy are systemic; they travel through your bloodstream, attacking and killing any cancer cell they contact.

 Treating patients with stage 4 mesothelioma, doctors have been most successful with two chemotherapy drugs, Alimta (pemetrexed) and Cisplatin.
 In a recent study, researchers demonstrated that the combination extended the survival rate of patients with advanced mesothelioma from 6 months to an average of 12.1 months.
 The same study showed that patients who received B12 and folic acid with both drugs had a longer average survival rate of 13.3 months.